-Some Survivors have later described them as a way of retrieving useful information about the abuse they suffered as a girl.
+Some survivors have later described them as a way of retrieving useful information about the abuse they suffered.

 Consider advice under Self-help for Panic and Sudden Distress earlier in this Chapter and the additional advice on coping with sudden memories.